 Well done to all the Year 5 children to received certificates for 100% attendance.

 Welcome to Year 5.
-We have three Year 5 classes.
+We have four Year 5 classes.

 Just a reminder that children must bring in their reading book every day.
 If you are not sure which stage book your child is on or would like to discuss anything about their reading book then please come and ask.
 Thank you for your support.

 For PE, children should wear black shorts or leggings, white tee-shirt, bare feet.